Make A Donation

 Becoming a Direct Care Professional with the help of United Way will give you the opportunity to:

-- Receive FREE caregiver training
+- FREE quality First Aid/CPR, caregiver and infection control training

 - Develop new professional skills